nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * **Profile View**: A display that shows all the details of a specific elderly.

 * **Person List View**: Also referred to as "`personList` view", this is the display that shows the list of elderly in ContactMate.
-By default, it is displayed when you start the application and is also displayed after using the `list` command.
+By default, it is displayed when you start the application and is also displayed after using the `list` or `find` commands.

 --------------------------------------------------------------------------------------------------------------------